rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 referenced by all Git repositories on our machine to provide our default name and email address to repos.

-We can clone from an upstream repo, but it's preferable that we first <stron>fork</strong> that repo so we can send a Pull Request upstream.
+***

-If we do a <strong>remote -v</strong> command on a repo we cloned, we see that <strong>origin</strong> is its location.
+If we do a <strong>remote -v</strong> command on a repo we cloned, we typically see that <strong>origin</strong> as the location.
-If we need to update our local repo with changes in the upstream repo, we would <strong>remote add</strong> the upstream repo.
+We can <strong>remote add</strong> the upstream repo if we want to update our local repo with changes in the upstream repo.

 Git only tracks files involved in a git <strong>commit</strong> command.
 Git stores what has changed in the .git folder